elkcityhazard/andrew-mccall-hugo/content/blog/2024/12/wordpress-selfhosted.md

 - `sudo nginx -t`
 - `sudo systemctl reload nginx`

+## Updating PHP.INI For Wordpress File Uploads & Post Requests
+- `php --ini`
+- Look for the loaded configuration file which in my case is `/etc/php/.3/cli/php.ini`
+- `sudo vim /etc/php/8.3/cli.php.ini`
+- `upload_max_filesize = 1048M` This can be whatever you need it to be
+- `post_max_size = 1048M` This can be whatever you need it to be
+- `Save the buffer`
+- `sudo systemctl reload php8.3-fpm.server` Pay attention to what your php version for this.

 ## Conclusion

 Congratulations!
 You have successfully set up a self-hosted WordPress site on your own virtual private server.
 By following this tutorial, you have gained control over your website, improved security, and learned valuable Linux skills along the way.